top of page

 A Proactive Measure For Workplace Safety

-It is often downplayed how important your respiratory protective equipment really is, they are purely designed to clean the air you breathe and safeguard your lungs for overall health.
+It is often downplayed how important your respiratory protective equipment really is.
+We need to respect that fact that they are purely designed to clean the air you breathe and safeguard your lungs for overall health.

-Key Takeaways - Prioritizing Safety through Compliance and PAPRs
+Key Takeaways - Prioritising Safety through Compliance and PAPRs

-In conclusion, the clean-shaven imperative during fit testing and each time a respirator is worn is not merely a grooming guideline; it is a crucial component of ensuring a proper seal.
-By adhering to Australian standards, workplaces prioritize the safety and well-being of their employees.
+The clean-shaven imperative during fit testing and each time a respirator is worn is not merely a grooming guideline; it is a crucial component of ensuring a proper seal.
+By adhering to Australian standards, workplaces prioritise the safety and well-being of their employees.
 This compliance with fit testing protocols, including the clean-shaven mandate, serves as a foundational element in fostering a secure and healthier working environment.
 For those unable to adhere to the clean-shaven requirement, exploring alternative options like PAPRs becomes pivotal in maintaining both safety and individual comfort.
+If you’re wanting fit testing with a beard, chat to us about which masks might suit you best.

 Your health and safety is our priority